pitkauff/EDAV-Tutorial/README.md

 <img src="Images/Graph_5.png" style="display: block; margin: auto;" height="500" width="550" />

 Finally, if you want to do something a little more involved, let's try to create a timelapse map that shows how the usage of the different stations changes over the course of a day.
 We can do so by creating 24 maps that each show the station usage during a specific hour of the day.
-We then create an APNG file from the saved images and upload it.
+We then create an APNG file from the saved images at a website like [this](https://ezgif.com/apng-maker) and upload it.
 Using the "station" map object we created above, this will look as follows:

 ```r
 for (i in 1:24) {